-- Visible damage remains the most commonly reported cargo claim as it covers packages with noticeable wear.
-Any damage that can be easily seen upon receipt of the delivery must be noted in great detail and recorded on the delivery receipt.
+- Visible damage remains the most commonly reported cargo claim.
+Any damage that can be easily seen upon receipt must be noted in great detail and recorded.
 A lack of information and facts to back up a damage claim can result in denial of the shipper’s claim.

-- Loss within the cargo delivery supply chain occurs when documentation shows the carrier picked up the order but did not deliver, such as when losing a container at sea.
+- Loss occurs when documentation shows the carrier picked up a shipment order but did not deliver, such as when losing a container at sea.
 The shipper must note that no final delivery took place, even though documentation of pick-up and loading exists.

-- Shortage in the shipment when larger orders have many individual packages and parcels.
-A common occurrence often entails miscounts and missing parts for more extensive and complicated orders.
-It’s essential to verify the pieces get accounted for wherever their location and ensure that large orders have all items included.
+- Shortage in the shipment.
+Miscounts and missing parts often occur for more extensive and complicated orders.
+It’s essential to account for all pieces wherever their location and ensure that large orders have all items included.
 Items can fall off the truck or a pallet or be mistakenly delivered elsewhere, resulting in a shortage.

-- Concealed damage since there may also be instances of preliminary inspection misses or fails to call out damage to shipped items.
-Some damage remains unseen upon receipt of goods, and is only detected once a package arrives and is opened and inspected more fully.
-Most carriers require notice within 5 days of delivery to allow for inspection, if necessary.
+- Concealed damage when preliminary inspection misses damage to shipped items.
+Some damage is only detected once a package is opened and inspected more fully.
+Most carriers require notice within 5 days of delivery to allow for inspection.
 Hold onto the damaged freight or get an inspection waiver from the carrier.

-- Managing the claim is complicated too.
-When preparing and sending the freight, the carrier bears the burden of preventing loss and damage while handling the order and managing the shipping process.
-For the modern supply chain, the shipper primarily holds responsibility for filing paperwork, delivery, handling, and everything else that comes with freight claims management.
-A legal representative, often used by large companies and corporations, can also file the lost or damaged claim on behalf of the company.
+- Managing the claim is complicated, too.
+The carrier bears the burden of preventing loss and damage while handling the order and managing the shipping process.
+The shipper primarily holds responsibility for filing paperwork, delivery, handling, and everything else that comes with freight claims management.
+A legal representative, often used by large companies and corporations, can also file a loss or damaged claim on behalf of the company.

-Enhance Your Freight Claims Management Processes With the Right TMS Today
+Enhance Your Freight Claims Management Processes With the Right Technology